 Food is more than sustenance.
 Eating well feeds your body, soul, and brain.
-In fact, what you eat can significantly affect your mental health, and even decrease depression, researchers advise.
+In fact, what you eat can significantly affect your mental health, and even decrease symptoms of depression according to researchers.
 The reality is though, no matter how clean you eat, nutrient deficient soil, pollution and imported food have resulted in a nationwide shortage of nutrients.

-The following nutrients have been proven potent in reducing depressive symptoms in clinical trials, and are our favourites for nurturing both mind and mood.
+The following supplements have been proven potent in reducing depressive symptoms in clinical trials, and are our favourites for nurturing both mind and mood.

 - Omega 3 for a happier mind.
 Nations who eat more fish than others tend to be less depressed, and it’s no coincidence.
 Omega 3 (found in oily fish) is thought to affect the brain positively due to its anti-inflammatory properties and its ability to interact with mood related molecules in the brain.
 The two key fatty acids responsible for these mechanisms are DHA (docosaheaenoic acid) and EPA (eicosapentaenoic acid).
 DHA also has antioxidant effects, helping reduce oxidative stress.